Female toplessness in Canada: Alberta

-In June 2022, the city of Edmonton's recreation website updated its swim apparel guidelines to say: “All patrons are permitted to go topless in city-operated pools if they so wish.", but the change was not publicly advertised.
+In June 2022, the City of Edmonton's recreation website updated its swim apparel guidelines to say: "All patrons are permitted to go topless in city-operated pools if they so wish"; the change was not publicly advertised.
 The change finally caught media attention in February 2023, and the website has since changed its guidelines again to say: "All patrons are required to wear bathing suit bottoms, tops are a patron's choice.
-This swim attire guideline ensures that City of Edmonton pools are aligned with the Alberta Human Rights Act which does not allow for discrimination based on gender, gender identity or gender expression."
+This swim attire guideline ensures that the City of Edmonton pools are aligned with the Alberta Human Rights Act which does not allow for discrimination based on gender, gender identity or gender expression."

-Also in February 2023, the city of Calgary issued a prepared statement stating "in alignment with Human Rights legislation and our commitment to inclusivity, The City of Calgary wouldn’t limit an individual’s choice to swim topless in City-operated pools.”
+Also, in February 2023, the City of Calgary issued a prepared statement stating, "In alignment with Human Rights legislation and our commitment to inclusivity, The City of Calgary wouldn't limit an individual's choice to swim topless in City-operated pools."

 Saskatchewan

-In 1997, a 64-year-old woman, Evangeline Godron together with Kathleen Rice sunbathed topless in a Regina park and were charged for doing so.
+In 1997, a 64-year-old woman, Evangeline Godron, and Kathleen Rice sunbathed topless in a Regina park and were charged for doing so.
 On July 22, a judge in the Provincial Court ruled that their behaviour did not violate community standards.
-However she and other women then swam in a pool without a top.
+However, she and other women then swam in a pool without a top.
 Again parents complained.
-Godron was arrested for assault, because she refused to leave the pool when requested.
+Godron was arrested for assault because she refused to leave the pool when requested.
 Although she appealed this, she was unsuccessful.
 The case was appealed to the Supreme Court of Canada, which declined to hear it.
-However this was a question of assault, not of indecency.
+However, this was a question of assault, not of indecency.

 Public opinion

-A 1992 poll showed that 62% of Canadians were opposed to women having topfreedom, with women being more likely to be opposed.
-A more detailed survey was undertaken in 1998, and a detailed analysis was published by Fischtein and colleagues in 2005 (Fischtein et al. 2005).
-This showed context to be important, for instance 72% were opposed to toplessness being allowed on a city street, 62% in parks, but only 48% on beaches.
-In all cases women were more opposed to toplessness.
+A 1992 poll showed that 62% of Canadians opposed women having topfreedom, with women being more likely to be opposed.
+A more detailed survey was undertaken in 1998, and a detailed analysis were published by Fischtein and colleagues in 2005 (Fischtein et al. 2005).
+This showed context to be important; for instance, 72% opposed to toplessness being allowed on a city street, 62% in parks, and 48% on beaches.
+In all cases, women were more opposed to toplessness.

 Organizations

 Federation of Canadian Naturists

-The Federation of Canadian Naturists (FCN) is a member-supported, not for profit organization dedicated to fostering a greater understanding, acceptance and appreciation of naturism as a way of life throughout Canada.
+The Federation of Canadian Naturists (FCN) is a member-supported, not-for-profit organization dedicated to fostering a greater understanding, acceptance and appreciation of naturism as a way of life throughout Canada.
 It has affiliations with Canadian naturist/nudist clubs and organizations.
 The FCN has a legal fund designated to help defend people who are charged with Nudity.

-The FCN and the Fédération québécoise de naturisme (FQN) share the Canadian membership in the International Naturist Federation (INF), which has its world headquarters in Horsching, Austria.
+The FCN and the Fédération québécoise de naturisme (FQN) share Canadian membership in the International Naturist Federation (INF), which has its world headquarters in Horsching, Austria.

 Topfree Equal Rights Association

 The Canadian Topfree Equal Rights Association (TERA) assists women in both Canada and the United States who are prosecuted for being topless in situations whereas men are not.
 It does not advocate toplessness, but promotes the concept of freedom of choice of the individual woman, and the de-sexualisation of breasts.
+TERA is defunct as of May 29, 2023.